by David Abbott, Arizona Mirror

 One-third of recreational taxes collected are dedicated to community college and provisional community college districts; 31% to public safety — police, fire departments, fire districts, first responders — 25% to the Arizona Highway User Revenue Fund, and 10% to the justice reinvestment fund, dedicated to providing public health services, counseling, job training and other social services for communities that have been adversely affected and disproportionately impacted by marijuana arrests and criminalization.

-The Arizona Department of Health Services, which oversees cannabis regulation in the state, releases monthly reports on the medical program that are generally a month ahead of the Arizona Department of Revenue reports.
+The Arizona Department of Health Services, which oversees cannabis regulation in the state, releases monthly reports on the medical program that are generally a month ahead of the ADOR reports.

-The total number of cardholders as of January was 153,845 — 128,621 of those qualifying patients.
-ADHS reported that, in December 2022 those numbers were 155,682 and 129,836, respectively, a reduction of about 1,200.
-Cardholders in the state are broken into five categories: qualified patients, designated caregivers, dispensary agents, facility agents and lab agents.
+The total number of cardholders as of November 2022 was 156,647.
+Cardholders in the state are broken into five categories: qualified patients; designated caregivers; dispensary agents; facility agents, and lab agents.

 Those numbers stand in stark contrast to the state of medical marijuana at the beginning of 2021 when recreational sales began.

 In January 2021, ADHS reported a total of 309,479 medical cardholders.
-At that time, there were 299,054 qualified patients and 9,489 dispensary agents.
-(There was no facility agent designation at the time.)
+At that time, there were 299,054 qualified patients and 9,489 dispensary agents—prior to the facility agent designation.

-As to the amount of medical marijuana sold, in January consumers purchased 5,435 pounds of cannabis, 4,645 in “flower” and the remainder in edibles or other forms.
-In January 2021, Arizona medical cannabis consumers purchased 18,708 pounds of product.
+As to the amount of medical marijuana sold, in November consumers purchased 5,606 pounds of cannabis, 4,814 in “flower” and the remainder in edibles or other forms.
+In January 2021, Arizona medical cannabis consumers purchased 18,708 lbs of product.

 Arizona Mirror is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Arizona Mirror maintains editorial independence.
 Contact Editor Jim Small for questions: email@example.com.
 Follow Arizona Mirror on Facebook and Twitter.